sinhah166/ANVESHAK-Prototype/README.md

 3. **ML Layer:** Classifies the extracted features to determine the nature of the signal and assigns a confidence score.
 4. **Message Broker (Redis):** Publishes the detection events to streams for real-time broadcasting.
 5. **API & Storage (FastAPI + PostgreSQL):** Persists the results and provides REST & WebSocket endpoints.
-6. **Presentation Layer (React):** Consumes the API and WebSocket feeds to render the Mission Control Dashboard.
+6. **Presentation Layer (React):** Consumes the API and renders the beautiful Mission Control Dashboard.

 ---